Pssst! Come get your remarketing cheat sheetDownload now

 Remarketing ads serve as a great opportunity to reconnect with users and encourage them to return to the site and convert on their second visit.
 We tailor our remarketing ad messages exclusively to different user segment groups depending on previously demonstrated level of engagement, pages viewed, source the users entered your site through or activity they performed on the site.

 Those wanting to take their remarketing one step further can ultilse dynamic remarketing ads.
 These are the most personalised ads, showing users the exact products users have been viewing during their visit to your site.
 This type of ad can also be utilised by certain lead generation business sectors.When a user visits your webpage, cookies track information about their visit to determine their interests.
 We can then target those prospects across third party websites, encouraging them to revisit the kind of products they’re interested in.
 Remarketing ads could include an added incentive to re-engage your prospect, such as a discount or special offer.

 Our remarketing model has a range of segmentation options, providing complete control over who can view your ads.
 Below is a selection of the remarketing methods we use at Click Consult.

 Non-converters – A user has demonstrated their interest in your website by visiting various pages and browsing certain products, but they haven’t yet converted into a customer.
-Leveraging the Google AdWords platform, we can target such users by segmenting those with long session durations or a high number of pages visited.
+Leveraging the Google Ads platform, we can target such users by segmenting those with long session durations or a high number of pages visited.